JianerCong/wch/README.md

 ## Features

-+ Ready to run binary on Windows x64 and Linux x86/x64 (< 50MB)
++ Compiled binary < 50MB (x64 Windows + x86/x64 Linux).
 + Three types of Consensus: Raft, PBFT, Solo; PBFT supports dynamic membership.
 + EVM and Python smart contract.
 + Pure data transaction.
 Easier way to "put data on the chain".
-+ Efficient P2P network with UDP and Protobuf.
++ Lightweight P2P network with UDP and Protobuf.
 + No built-in crypto currency.
 + Built-in command-line cryptography toolbox to help you create and use digital signature.
 No need for third-party tools like `openssl`.